rbb3000/flowstate/README.md

 ## Implemented Features

 * Click on the small Coffee Icon in your Status Bar to start
-* Set your goal for the coding session and the time you want to focus separted by ":" (e.g. Finish authentication : 45)
+* Set your goal 🏅 for the coding session and the time ⏱️ you want to focus (e.g. Finish authentication : 45)
 * Connect Slack
-* Automatically be set to do not disturb in slack
+* Automatically be set to do not disturb 🙅‍♂️ in slack

 Normal State Icon (Status Bar)